redsanket/spark/external/storm/guide/faq/index.rst

 - :ref:`Q: What are the basic steps to launch Storm topologies? <faq-launch_storm>`
 - :ref:`Q: Why did StormSummitter fail to find the principal from the Kerberos cache? <faq-kerberos_cache>`
 - :ref:`Q: Does Storm support dependency isolation? <faq-dependency_isolation>`
-- :ref:`Q: Are there any libraries that storm is not compatible with? <faq-incompatible_libs>`
+- :ref:`Q: Are there any libraries that Storm is not compatible with? <faq-incompatible_libs>`

 Answers
 -------